Children and Spiritual Growth: Are Kids Growing in Faith?

 - Does my life and teaching impart a vision of sacrifice and serving the Savior, or do my needs come first?

-Add Brotherly Kindness
+Add Brotherly Kindness to Grow in Faith

 Children first learn what forgiveness is by experiencing it firsthand.
 As children experience the feeling of being forgiven, they can begin to forgive those around them.
-Eventually compassion will compel them to forgive as Christ calls them to — whether the people who hurt them are sorry or not.
+Eventually compassion will compel them to forgive as Christ calls them to—whether the people who hurt them are sorry or not.

 Sum It Up

-Add Love
+Add Love to Grow in Faith

 The Apostle John gives us a clear picture of what love looks like in 1 John 3:16-18: “This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers.
 If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
 Dear children, let us not love with words or tongue, but with actions and in truth.”